Jamie Mitchell

-In the follow-up of "Who Shot Phil?" and its aftermath, Jamie's conflict with Billy improves after the source behind their hostility was disclosed due to Billy having been previously abused in orphanage.
+In the follow-up to "Who Shot Phil?" and its aftermath, Jamie's conflict with Billy improves after the source behind their hostility was disclosed due to Billy having been previously abused in orphanage.
 At the same time, however, Jamie's relationship with Phil deteriorates after he helps his former girlfriend Lisa Shaw (Lucy Benjamin) escape to Portugal with their daughter Louise.
 This resulted in Phil beating Jamie up in October 2002, a moment that issued thirty-one complaints to the Broadcasting Standards Commission.
-Two months later, the character's exit was presented when Jamie – after getting engaged to Sonia – is hospitalized after Martin runs him over in his car; Jamie consequently spends his last days in hospital until he eventually dies of spleen damage on Christmas Day.
+Two months later, the character's exit was presented when Jamie – after getting engaged to Sonia – is hospitalised after Martin runs him over in his car; Jamie consequently spends his last days in hospital until he eventually dies of spleen damage on Christmas Day.

 When Ryder decided to quit his role, executive producer John Yorke said that the 'door would be left open' for Jamie to return.
 This was later overturned when Yorke was succeeded by Louise Berridge, who made the choice to kill Jamie off.
-The decision was highly criticized, and Ryder said it was a shock for him – though he stated that if he had not been killed off, he would not have returned anyway.
-In 1999, Ryder was nominated three times for 'Best Newcomer' and for his exit storyline was nominated for 'Best Exit' in 2003 at The British Soap Awards.
+The decision was highly criticised, and Ryder said it was a shock for him – though he stated that if he had not been killed off, he would not have returned anyway.
+In 1999, Ryder was nominated three times for Best Newcomer and for his exit storyline was nominated for Best Exit in 2003 at The British Soap Awards.